 - The lower the Elasticity value the more points you will end up creating (as the tool will be looking for smaller differences of change between the computed model and the drone data).
 However, it is not always best to set very low Elasticity values as you can create more points than needed to accurately survey your site.
 Creating more points will slow your process down as you need to generate, clean, and then export them.
 You also may create such a large amount your model won't export into your CAD program.
 Compare the 2ft contours generated from the 1ft and 2ft Elasticity values from before.
 Even with different values the contours turn out similar on the whole.

 - Q-Points is best used on bare earth, or areas with limited surface items.
 The tool does not recognize the difference between ground and surface features, such as the image above where you can see points grouped on top of the construction equipment.
-You will need to clean or remove these points or features if using Q-Points.
+You will need to clean or remove these points or remove surface features if using Q-Points.

 - Q-Points is generally not the best Point Grid tool to be used in complex environments that include a lot of surface features.
 These environments include urban, or high vegetated areas such as above.
 You can generally use a combination of other Point Grid tools such as Low-pass or Rectangular with less effort than the Q-Points tool for these environments.